 Key Takeaways

-- You can withdraw cash from an ATM using a credit card.
+- You can withdraw cash from an ATM using a credit card, but it's recommended only as a last resort.

-- Credit card cash advances are expensive, with interest rates at around 23% that start accruing right away.
+- Credit card cash advances are expensive, with flat fees plus interest rates ~23% that start accruing right away.

 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.